1 9 7 3 – 1 9 9 5 (UK)

-The full title of this Saturday morning summer show for kids was actually Why Don’t You Just Switch Off Your Television Set And Go Out And Do Something Less Boring Instead – although the Radio Times originally billed it as Wdyjsoytsagoadslbi?
+The full title of this Saturday morning summer show for kids was actually Why Don’t You Just Switch Off Your Television Set And Go And Do Something Less Boring Instead – although the Radio Times originally billed it as Wdyjsoytsagadslbi?

-The first series, debuting on 20 August 1978 and shown during the summer school holidays, was a mix of jokes, play ideas and tricks based on viewer letters, rendered in the surreal style pioneered by Vision On.
+The series was shown during the summer school holidays and was a mix of jokes, play ideas and tricks based on viewer letters, rendered in the surreal style pioneered by Vision On.

 It started life at BBC Bristol, but in later years was made by teams in different parts of the country, coming from Belfast, Cardiff, Glasgow, Liverpool, Newcastle and Manchester.